Binging Bubbly in France: Champagne Day Trip From Paris

 Drink Details

-you know you’re going to take a close-up of your glass, so come prepared with the details to compliment your drink!
+you know you’re going to take close-ups of your glass, so come prepared with the details to compliment your drink!

 Should You Take a Day Trip From Paris to Champagne?